jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-3/chapter-5b.md

-108 The general rules which distribute prosperity and adversity are perfectly suited to mankind's situation.
+{{< s v="108" >}}  The general rules which distribute prosperity and adversity are perfectly suited to mankind's situation.
 Yet they are not suited to some of our natural feelings.

 We naturally love some virtues so much that we want to give them honours.
 On the contrary, we detest some vices so much that we want to give them every disgrace.